carpaldolor/ft8_lib/README.md

+#This is a fork of
+https://github.com/kgoba/ft8_lib by Karlis Goba (YL3JG)

 # FT8 (and now FT4) library

 C implementation of a lightweight FT8/FT4 decoder and encoder, mostly intended for experimental use on microcontrollers.